yunyaopan/crypto-learning-path/README.md

 ## I want to gain a more in-depth understanding of how bitcoin works?
 - [bitcoin whitepaper] (https://bitcoin.org/bitcoin.pdf)
   - 9 pages pdf document.
-There are a lot of resources which aim to explain what is bitcoin to beginners.
-But it's always interesting to go back to the document written by the father of bitcoin to learn how he thinks.
-You might encounter terms and diagrams that you don't understand and that's natural - after all, the entire paper itself is only 9 pages.
+It's always interesting to go back to the document written by the father of bitcoin to learn how he thinks.
+You might encounter terms and diagrams that you don't understand and that's natural.
 I find the [learn me a bitcoin](https://learnmeabitcoin.com) to be an excellent resource to answer most of the questions that I have when reading the whitepaper.
 You can either browse the content or just search specific terms on the website.